(646) 760-6627

 - Nervous system support when stress plays a role in reflux patterns

-In some cases, conventional testing such as esophageal manometry or an esophageal pH test (pH test) may be discussed to better understand reflux patterns and rule out complications like esophageal stricture.
+When needed, conventional testing such as esophageal manometry or esophageal pH testing can help clarify reflux patterns and rule out complications such as esophageal stricture.